CalderaWP/caldera-custom-fields/readme.txt

 2. Using conditional logic to make great progressive metaboxes.

 == Changelog ==

+= 2.0.4.1 =
+Fixed a bug that caused saving of said fields not work.

 = 2.0.4 =
 Added visual_editor as accepted type for content area in save to post type